 In today’s information age, a lot of investigative work requires digging through electronic records.
 There’s still a considerable amount of traditional interviewing and evidence gathering in the field.
 While police agency hiring is flat, the BLS suggests private security is a growth field.
 A criminal justice degree is a great way to jump start either career.

 An interest in sports doesn’t have to end in the stands.
 A degree in sports and recreation management can lead to a variety of exciting careers, from running a residential camp to working in professional sports.
+Scout out new players to evaluate their possible success at the college, amateur, or even the professional levels.
 Positions at playgrounds or camps also are possibilities, and you can choose the age group you’d prefer to work with, from toddlers to seniors.

 Preventive care is a big emphasis in today’s health care system, both as a way to cut costs and to improve outcomes.
-A career in health care is a rewarding way to avoid a traditional working schedule and make a great contribution to society as well.
-Consider a career as a mind/body practitioner, which lets you stay active while working with more people and fewer papers.
-A bachelor’s degree in alternative health paves the way to this and a number of other positions, including an energy practitioner or a stress-reduction coach.
+A career in alternative health care is a rewarding way to avoid a traditional working schedule and make a great contribution to society as well.
+Consider a career as a stress management specialist, which lets you stay active while working with more people and fewer papers.
+A bachelor’s degree in alternative health paves the way to this and a number of other positions, including an energy practitioner or a mind/body practitioner.
 Earning a bachelor’s in health and wellness can help you land a great job at a wellness center, parks department, or workplace wellness program.

 These days, more college graduates are finding ways to use their educations in active careers.
-Graduates with degrees in biology, accounting, health-related fields, and more can find rewarding jobs that keep them away from the desk.
+Graduates with degrees in biology, accounting, health-related fields, and more can find rewarding alternatives to desk jobs that keep them away from the office.